jakubdaron/GeometryCV/README.md

 Image after preprocessing that is used by the program to recognise figures and measure them properly.
 ![Img_after_preprocessing](https://github.com/jakubdaron/GeometryCV/assets/102093406/a52e0d09-82aa-4dc8-b9e0-548da090e8b7)

-To change current photo - press "Space", To quit the program - press "Esc".
+To change current photos - press "Space", To quit the program - press "Esc".
+The photos change in sequence according to the defined image path vector.